Mustangs walked off by Wayne State in NSIC tournament

 Photo by Jake McNeill: The Southwest Minnesota State University shakes hands with Wayne State after a Northern Sun Intercollegiate Conference tournament game at Bowden Field in Sioux Falls, S.D. on Wednesday.
 The Wildcats walked off the Mustangs 4-3 in the first round of the tournament, ending SMSU's season.

 SIOUX FALLS, S.D. — The Southwest Minnesota State softball team fell just shy of its first Northern Sun Intercollegiate Conference tournament win since 2022 on Wednesday at Bowden Field.
-The ninth-seeded Mustangs held a lead in the seventh inning of its first-round matchup against No. 8 Wayne State, but the Wildcats scored a pair of runs in the bottom of the frame to walk off SMSU 4-3.
+The ninth-seeded Mustangs held the lead in the seventh inning of their first-round matchup against No. 8 Wayne State, but the Wildcats scored a pair of runs in the bottom of the frame to walk off SMSU 4-3.

 Emilee Marth led off the Wildcats’ last-inning rally with a leadoff single and Taylor Coleman lined a single down the third baseline to put runners on the corners with one out.